Take the next step with a solid education.

 Explore workforce-ready degrees and certificates designed to get your career moving.

-Pennsylvania Highlands Community College student Adelyn Dull (Hollsopple, PA) has received the ...
+Pennsylvania Highlands Community College has appointed Dr. Sara Conroy as the College’s ...

 The Board of Trustees is the policy-making body of the College and is ultimately responsible for setting the larger agenda for the institution.
 The Board is comprised of representatives from private, for-profit companies, education, and non-profits.
 The Cambria County Commissioners appoint 12 members to our Board of Trustees.
 Three additional members are board-appointed from locations in which the College has an academic center, and the Student Senate President serves as a voting member.